agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_memory.md

 @snippet alignment.cpp align-manual

 As you can see, this is error-prone, difficult and quite annoying to do.
-An easiest way to align memory is to use the aligned memory allocator provided by **@projectname**.
+The easiest way to align memory is to use the aligned memory allocator provided by **@projectname**.

 @section memory-boost-simd-align How to Align Memory using @projectname allocation function

 The allocation function provided by **@projectname** guarantees to return a pointer with the correct alignment so that you need not worry about allocating extra space in the buffer to account for the required alignment as in the previous section.
-It also has the advantage to return a typed pointer and automatically picks up the proper alignment depending on the current architecture your code is compiled for.
+It also has the advantage of returning a typed pointer and automatically deduces the correct alignment depending on the target architecture.

-@notebox{The additional template parameter passed to the `std::unique_ptr` is the associated delete function perormaing proper deallocation of aligned memory.
+@notebox{The additional template parameter passed to the `std::unique_ptr` is the associated delete function.
 }

 @snippet alignment.cpp align-allocate